-The U-City Microcredit Club held a virtual meeting on July 16 and made twelve loans for a total of $1500, as follows:
+U-City Microcredit Club held a virtual meeting on September 30th.
+We made 9 loans totaling $925, as follows:

-The Tiporguin Group is four ladies who live in Bobo Dioulasso, Burkina Faso.
-The group is borrowing $1,550.
-Habibata will use her portion of the loan to buy onions to resell in the market.
-We loaned $150.
+The Morenga Group is three ladies who live in Bobo Dioulasso, Burkina Faso.
+Fati makes and sells traditional clothing made of bazin (a traditional African fabric).
+The group is is borrowing $1,175.
+Fati will use her portion of the loan to purchase bazin in bulk in order to reduce her costs and increase her market.
+We loaned $125.